 Umbrella liability insurance - a liability policy that covers in excess of primary limits of the basic liability policy

-Underwriting - a process that evaluates an applicant and their auto(s) against pre-established criteria for insurability to determine whether the applicant will be rejected or accepted for coverage and whether at standard or modified rates.
+Underwriting - a process that evaluates an applicant and their automobile(s) against pre-established criteria for insurability to determine whether the applicant will be rejected or accepted for coverage and whether at standard or modified rates.

 Universal life insurance - a flexible premium policy that combines protection against premature death with a savings account that typically earns a money market rate of interest